 Relationship: A leader must have a belief in, and the ability to see, the interconnectedness of all people and parts of the organization.
 Their ability to communicate, connect, and model values will be crucial to the success of the organization.
 A leader will recognize and facilitate relationships at all levels, between all member of the organizational culture, and will recognize that relationship between all people within the organization along with a common commitment to the overall vision about the human dimension is central to the success of the organization.

 The above is not to suggest that other models, including command and control cannot work.
 Indeed, they can.
 The important questions are: What really matters?
 What are the core values?
 How are organization’s community members valued?
 What is the nature of the culture?
-What contribution does the organization make?
+What contribution does the organization make to the personal and professional development of all organizational members, and to the community beyond the organizaion?
 What is the purpose of the organization?

 The above is not to devalue profit, which is essential to the organization’s survival.
 Rather the suggestion is that the above dimensions will almost certainly lead to financial success, will foster strong commitment from employees, and will create an atmosphere of generativity, creativity, and passion for the organization and the product and/or service that is outcome of the work.